wbudic/LifeLog/Current Development Check List.md

 ## Planned New Possible Features of Minor Relevance

+* Provide sub alias login that sets data visible to only a set of categories.
+  * View specific based login on a different password.
-* Table sort in config system settings by variable name.
+* &#10004; Table sort in config system settings by variable name.
 * Enable automatic bold title heading for specified cattegories.
 * Theme colours to be revisited, bettered
 * Enable file attachment to log entries.